Single Packet Authorization

 Perimeter Defense

-Perimeter defenses protecting your network are less secure than you might think.
+a) Perimeter defenses protecting your network are less secure than you might think.
 Hosts behind the firewall have no protection, so when a host in the “trusted” zone is breached, which is just a matter of time, access to your data center can be breached.
-The zero trust movement strives to solve the inherent problems in placing our faith in the network.
+The zero-trust movement strives to solve the inherent problems of placing our faith in the network.

-A key aspect of zero trust network ZTN and zero trust principles is to authenticate and authorize network traffic, i.e., the flows between the requesting resource and the intended service.
+A key aspect of zero-trust network ZTN and zero-trust principles is authenticating and authorizing network traffic, i.e., the flows between the requesting resource and the intended service.
 Simply securing communications between two endpoints is not enough.
 Security pros must ensure that each flow is authorized.

 This can be done by implementing a combination of security technologies such as Single Packet Authorization (SPA), Mutual Transport Layer Security (MTLS), Internet Key Exchange (IKE), and IP security (IPsec).

-IPsec can use a unique security association (SA) per application in which only authorized flows can construct security policies.
+IPsec can use a unique security association (SA) per application; only authorized flows can construct security policies.
 While IPsec is considered to operate at Layer 3 or 4 in the open systems interconnection (OSI) model, application-level authorization can be carried out with X.509 or an access token.

 Mutually authenticated TLS (MTLS)